jguerrerovid/vidsigner_documentation/docs/0-vidchain.md

 - [VIDcredentials](1-Components/0-vidcredential.md): this component's main purpose is to handle the credential lifecycle as well as credential related data.
 Handling credentials includes creating, signing and verifying verifiable credentials, but also managing schemas and the revocation management.
 - [VIDconnect](1-Components/1-vidconnect.md): an OpenID Connect provider that is able to perform a DID authentication process.
 The OpenID Connect SIOP library, a Typescript library, that you can use from your app to exchange credentials with the VIDwallet.
-- [VIDwallet](1-Components/2-vidwallet.md): a mobile application used by end-users with the main purpose to manage and store their key matrial and personal information such as identifiers and credentials.
+- [eIDAS Bridge](1-Components/2-eidas-bridge.md): the eIDAS Bridge is a project that aims to bridge legal entities based on X509 certificates with W3C based verfiable credentials.
-- [eIDAS Bridge](1-Components/3-eidas-bridge.md): the eIDAS Bridge is a project that aims to bridge legal entities based on X509 certificates with W3C based verfiable credentials.
+- [VIDwallet](1-Components/3-vidwallet.md): a mobile application used by end-users with the main purpose to manage and store their key matrial and personal information such as identifiers and credentials.

 ![vidchain-components](_media/architecture.png)